Adult Basic Education for College and Career

 PCC provides educational support for individuals seeking United States citizenship, offering classes in civic engagement, history and government.

-PCC Adult Education also offers programs for specific groups of people, including the following:
+PCC Adult Basic Education for College and Career (ABECC) also offers programs for specific groups of people, including the following:

 Civics and Student Leadership Program

 The Civics and Student Leadership program works with you, your instructors and community leaders to integrate civic learning and engagement throughout Adult Basic Education.
 To get more information or to become involved in the Civics Program call 520-206-3810.

 If you are an adult with developmental disabilities, Project RAISE (Rehabilitative Adult Independent Skills Education) provides you basic education and life skills classes.
 If you are Title 19 qualified and have been referred to the program by your support coordinator, your classes are free.
 Instructors are certified in Adult Education by the state of Arizona.
 Project RAISE is not a work program nor is it for students currently attending high school.

 If you have entered the United States on a legal refugee status, the Refugee Education Program (REP) offers you an English-language learning program.
 Instruction is designed for students from the lowest literacy levels through college entrance levels.
 Courses focus on practical English skills that help you function independently on the job and in daily living.
 Instructors are certified in Adult Education by the State of Arizona.